duncan-r/SHIP/docs/source/overview.rst

    for c in tgc.control_files:
       print(c.filename)

-TuflowParts also contain reference to other objects that they have an association with.
+TuflowParts contain reference to other objects that they have an association with.
 This is done through the 'associates' object.
-Currently these
+Currently these include:
-include:

-   - parent: the ModelFile that contained the TuflowPart.
+   - parent: the ModelFile that contains the TuflowPart.
    - logic: TuflowLogic associated with this TUflowPart.
 This can == None.
    - sibling_next: Another TuflowPart on the same command line as this.
    - sibling_prev: Same as sibling_next except it is the TuflowPart to the